MacKuba

 Social media update - Elon's Twitter and Mastodon

-Categories: General Comments: 0 comments
+Categories: Social Comments: 0 comments

 Update 01.03.2023: Updated Mastodon address - my previous instance has been unexpectedly shut down and I had to make a new account.
 I’ve decided to set up my own server to make sure it won’t happen again.